wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 </tr>
 <tr>
 <td><em>Recovered</em></td>
-<td>Any previously failing time series that are no longer failing, so that the alert is now updated or resolved.
+<td>Any previously failing time series that is no longer failing, causing the alert to be updated or possibly resolved.
 These are time series for which the alert condition returned all true (non-zero) values for the duration of the <strong>Alert fires</strong> time window, and then returned either false (0) values or no data for the duration of the <strong>Alert resolves</strong> time window.
 </td>
 </tr>
 <tr>
 <td><em>In maintenance</em></td>
-<td>Any time series whose source is associated with an ongoing maintenance window.</td>
+<td markdown="span">Any time series whose source is associated with an ongoing [maintenance window](maintenance_windows_managing.html#using-maintenance-windows).
+These are time series that continue to be tested against the alert condition, but whose results do not change the alert's state.</td>
 </tr>
 </tbody>
 </table>